 - 1. The WNCC nursing faculty believe that the evaluation of student progress is a continuous process involving both instructor and learner responsibilities for assessment of learning needs. - 2.
 All students will have the opportunity and are encouraged to do a self- evaluation at the end of each clinical day. - 3.
 The goal of evaluation is to determine whether the student has attained Satisfactory performance and the expected behaviors, as articulated through the course and/or clinical objectives.
-The course objectives and/or student learning outcomes progress from simple to complex throughout the program of study.
+The course objectives and/or semester level student learning outcomes progress from simple to complex throughout the program of study.
 The course instructor clearly defines evaluation criteria and methods to the student in the course syllabus at the beginning of each course and with any change in program policies. - 4.
 Evaluation or assessment of the individual learner is likely to involve: - a.
 Identification of learning needs, or observed deficits or missed opportunities that should be addressed during the learning experience - b.
 Assessment of progress toward achievement of course objectives - c.
 Judgment concerning student's achievement of a satisfactory level of performance at the conclusion of a classroom, lab, or clinical learning experience. - 5.
-Sources of data for evaluation or assessment include: - a.
-Observation

-- b.
-Students' written work

-- c.
-Students' oral presentations

-- d.
-Simulations and or demonstration of skills in lab
+Sources of data for evaluation or assessment include, but are not limited to: - a.
+Observation - b.
+Students' written work - c.
+Students' oral presentations - d.
+Simulations and or demonstration of skills in lab - e.
+Self-Evaluation - f.
+Clinical instructor - g.
+Preceptor Evaluations h.
+Assessment technologies (ATI)

-- e.
-Self- Evaluation

-- f.
-Clinical instructor
+- i.
+Clinical Evaluations

+- j.
+Exams, Quizzes

-- g.
-Preceptor
+- k.
+Rubrics

-- h.
-Assessment technologies (ATI, Elsevier Adaptive Quizzing)
+- 1. Skills Competency

 - 6. Opportunities for evaluation or assessment include:

 - a.
 Classroom

 - b.
 Laboratory

 - c.
-Clinical Settings
+Clinical Setting

-- 7. Evaluation tools to help measure learning:

-- a.
-Exams and quizzes

-- b.
-Study guides, case studies, assignments, etc.

-- c.
-Clinical evaluation tools

-- 8. Nursing faculty utilizes the Blackboard Grade book for all nursing theory and lab courses where all grades can be viewed under "MY WNCC".
+- 7. Nursing faculty utilizes the Blackboard Grade book for all nursing theory and lab courses where all grades can be viewed under "MY WNCC".